Relational Model in DBMS

 What is the Relational Model?

 The relational model represents how data is stored in Relational Databases.
-A relational database stores data in the form of relations (tables).
+A relational database consists of a collection of tables, each of which is assigned a unique name.
 Consider a relation STUDENT with attributes ROLL_NO, NAME, ADDRESS, PHONE, and AGE shown in Table 1.

-- Attribute: Attributes are the properties that define a relation. e.g.; ROLL_NO, NAME
+- Attribute: Attributes are the properties that define an entity. e.g.; ROLL_NO, NAME, ADDRESS

-- Relation Schema: A relation schema represents the name of the relation with its attributes. e.g.; STUDENT (ROLL_NO, NAME, ADDRESS, PHONE, and AGE) is the relation schema for STUDENT.
+- Relation Schema: A relation schema defines the structure of the relation and represents the name of the relation with its attributes. e.g.; STUDENT (ROLL_NO, NAME, ADDRESS, PHONE, and AGE) is the relation schema for STUDENT.
 If a schema has more than 1 relation, it is called Relational Schema.

 - Tuple: Each row in the relation is known as a tuple.
 The above relation contains 4 tuples, one of which is shown as: